Checking Your Propane Before You Go

 Propane at a Campsite

 - Make sure your RV is properly ventilated while cooking.
 Do not use any cooking appliance for anything other than its intended use.

-- If you are using a Fire Ring or other outdoor propane powered devices make sure that it is set up in a secure flat location so your propane tank does not tip over.
+- If you are using a Camp Chef Redwood Propane Fire Pit or other outdoor propane-powered devices make sure that it is set up in a secure flat location so your propane tank does not tip over.

 - Set up fireplaces and other sources of heat/power approximately 10ft away from your RV.